darwin-eu/CDMConnector/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+This can be a new feature or an improvement.
 title: ''
 labels: ''
-assignees: ''
+assignees: 'PRijnbeek,ablack3'
+type: 'Feature'

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I need this because [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.